pdbperks/altair8800/readme.txt

 # altair8800
 8-bit computer simulation for the BBC micro:bit
 The simulator demonstrates 8-bit programming with the ability to save and load programs: it also works as a simple binary to decimal or hexadecimal translator.

+Tilt the board to select the active column and row for data LED.
 The button functions:
 Button A: press to toggle data LED.
-Long press to clear data LEDs.
+Long press to clear all data LEDs.
 Run: Hold Button A, press button B once.
 Release both buttons.
 Load: Hold Button A, press button B twice.
 Release both buttons.
 Save: Hold Button A, press button B thrice.
 Release both buttons.